googleworkspace/apps-script-samples/bibstro/README.markdown

 # Bibstro

+**Deprecated**: The sample relies on ScriptDb to store it's data, which is now deprecated.
+Please refer to the [migration guide][scriptdb_migration_guide] for further information.

 Bibstro is a sample bibliography app for [Google Docs][docs] built upon the [Google Apps Script][apps_script] platform.
 Bibstro shows how you can extend Google Docs by adding custom menus, dialogs, and sidebars.
 Manipulating the